About CGSA

 The Columbia Gorge Skating Association

-The Columbia Gorge Skating Association will explore state, federal, and private funding for the development of an indoor year-round skating facility in our community.
+The Columbia Gorge Skating Association is exploring state, federal, and private funding for the development of an indoor year-round skating facility in our community.
 CGSA, in collaboration with regional governmental agencies, recreational partners, tribal nations, schools, and private businesses, will provide recreational and organized sporting activities, including:

 • Public & recreational skating